wubeshetA/wubeshetA/README.md

 - 👋 Hi, I’m Wubeshet Yimam (call me Wube)
-- 👀 I’m interested in entrepreneurship, visual art, learning almost all kind of technologies :)
+- 👀 I’m interested in everything tech, entrepreneurship.
 - 🌱 I’m currently learning Automation & Cloud computing
 - 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me => w.yimam@alustudent.com / WhatsApp: +250791349797
+- 📫 How to reach me => w.yimam@alustudent.com / WhatsApp: +254794537279

 <!---
 wubeshetA/wubeshetA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.